Paul Verlaine: Relationships with Rimbaud and Létinois

-Verlaine returned to Paris in August 1871, and, in September, received the first letter from Arthur Rimbaud, who admired his poetry.
+Verlaine returned to Paris in August 1871, and, in September, received the first letter from fellow poet Arthur Rimbaud, who admired his poetry.
 Verlaine urged Rimbaud to come to Paris, and by 1872, he had lost interest in Mathilde, and effectively abandoned her and their son, preferring the company of Rimbaud, who was by now his lover.
 Rimbaud and Verlaine's stormy affair took them to London in 1872.

-In Brussels in July 1873, in a drunken, jealous rage, he fired two shots with a pistol at Rimbaud, wounding his left wrist, though not seriously injuring the poet.
-As an indirect result of this incident, Verlaine was arrested and imprisoned at Mons, where he underwent a re-conversion to Roman Catholicism, which again influenced his work and provoked Rimbaud's sharp criticism.
+In Brussels on July 12, 1873, in a drunken, jealous rage, Verlaine fired two shots with a pistol at his lover, Rimbaud, wounding his left wrist, though not seriously injuring the poet.
+As an indirect result of this incident, Verlaine was arrested and imprisoned at Mons for one year and six months, where he underwent a re-conversion to Roman Catholicism, which again influenced his work and provoked Rimbaud's sharp criticism.

 The poems collected in Romances sans paroles (1874) were written between 1872 and 1873, inspired by Verlaine's nostalgically coloured recollections of his life with Mathilde on the one hand and impressionistic sketches of his on-again off-again year-long escapade with Rimbaud on the other.
 Romances sans paroles was published while Verlaine was imprisoned.
 Following his release from prison, Verlaine again travelled to England, where he worked for some years as a teacher, teaching French, Latin, Greek and drawing at William Lovell's school in Stickney in Lincolnshire.

 From there he went to teach in nearby Boston, before moving to Bournemouth.
-While in England he produced another successful collection, Sagesse.
+While in England, he produced another successful collection, Sagesse.
 Verlaine returned to France in 1877 and, while teaching English at a school in Rethel, fell in love with one of his pupils, Lucien Létinois, who inspired Verlaine to write further poems.
 Verlaine was devastated when Létinois died of typhus in 1883.